Gabri40/ComputationalIntelligence/lab9/README.md

 ## Why it is a Local Search Algorithm

-The algorithm exhibits characteristics that align with the principles of local search.
+The algorithm has characteristics that align with the principles of local search.

 1. **Iterative Improvement:**